rahulunair/simpsons_llm_xpu/README.md

 <img src=https://github.com/rahulunair/simpsons_llm_xpu/assets/786476/9b4f49a2-ead8-4d7b-b79f-d8b98cd75eeb width="30%">

-The implementation leverages the exceptional work done by Replicate for the dataset prep.
+The implementation leverages the original idea and exceptional work done by Replicate for the dataset prep.
 In case the [Replicate link](https://replicate.com/blog/fine-tune-llama-to-speak-like-homer-simpson) is unavailable, please refer to my forked [version](https://github.com/rahulunair/homerbot_errata) for guidelines on preparing the dataset.
 The preparation steps are laid out simply in a Jupyter notebook.

 ### Getting Started